 Based on the fact that turboprops have the ability to achieve liftoff with more weight on board than a private jet, the turboprop can carry more people and luggage than the alternative.
 The equation tilts further towards the turboprop when traveling to small airports that cannot support operations for mid-size jets, so turboprops will come out as a clear winner.

-While the full advantages come to the forefront for shorter flights, turboprops are always cheaper than private jets for normally planned flights.
+While the full advantages come to the forefront for shorter flights, turboprops are usually cheaper than private jets for normally planned flights.
 The difference is heightened when traveling to smaller airports.

 For a flight under two hours, the cost of a flight on a turboprop could be 40% lower than a private jet.
 If the flight is longer than two hours, the equation changes – but even slightly longer flights could still see the turboprop come in at a double-digit (10%+) savings over the private jet.